rafael-santiago/dev-enigma/README.md

 ioctl(dev, ENIGMA_UNSET_DEFAULT_SETTING);
 ```

-Of course that this sample is pretty dull because it is kind of statical.
-You should to implement an application
+Of course that this sample is pretty dull because it is kind of static.
+You should implement an application
 which receives the ``Enigma machine`` settings by command line and also the data buffer.
 Well, the device is done
 now this kind of code is up to you.